A Unified Bregman Alternating Minimization Algorithm for Generalized DC Programming with Application to Imaging Data: Numerical experiments

-Now, we conduct the numerical performance of the algorithms on the first scenario: Image inpainting and denoising ($K=I$), where the images (i.e., {\sf Barbara}, {\sf Pepper}, {\sf Cameraman}, {\sf Roof}, and {\sf House}) are of size $256\times 256$ and are corrupted by adding Gaussian noise with different levels (i.e., $\delta=\{0.05,0.10,0.15,0.20\}$) and by dropping pixels with different masks (i.e., block-wise random, scratch, and text masks).
-In Figure \ref{fig:compare_images}, we summarize the observed images and recovered images by UBAMA and PALM.
+Now, we conduct numerical simulations of these algorithms on the first scenario: Image inpainting and denoising ($K=I$), where the images (i.e., {\sf Barbara}, {\sf Pepper}, {\sf Cameraman}, {\sf Roof}, and {\sf House}) are of size $256\times 256$ and are corrupted by adding Gaussian noise with different levels (i.e., $\delta=\{0.05,0.10,0.15,0.20\}$) and by dropping pixels with different masks (i.e., block-wise random, scratch, and text masks).
+In Figure \ref{fig:compare_images}, we summarize the observed images and recovered images by UBAMA and the PALM algorithm.
 It can be seen that both UBAMA and PALM have almost the same recovery quality.
 Furthermore, we report the number of iterations (Iter.), computing time in seconds (Time), the Signal-to-Noise Ratio (SNR) defined by

-and the {\it structural similarity} (SSIM\footnote{A {\sc Matlab} package for SSIM: https://ece.uwaterloo.ca/$\sim$z70wang/research/ssim/.}) index (see \cite{WBSS04} and also \cite{LZOX15}), which are used to measure the quality of an image, where $x^\star$ and $x$ represent a reconstructed image and the ground truth image, respectively.
-In Table \ref{tab:denoising_compare_indices}, we can see that our UBAMA runs a little faster than the PALM, which demonstrate that our UBAMA possessing easy subproblems can speed up the procedure of solving \eqref{eq:super-resolution}.
-As a visual complement for the convergence behavior, the convergence curves of objective values and SNR values with respect iterations are demonstrated in Figure \ref{fig:compare_curves}, which also show that our UBAMA converges faster than PALM.
+and the {\it structural similarity} (SSIM\footnote{A {\sc Matlab} package for SSIM: https://ece.uwaterloo.ca/$\sim$z70wang/research/ssim/.}) index (see \cite{WBSS04} and also \cite{LZOX15}), which are used to measure the quality of an image, where $x^\star$ and $x$ represent the ground truth image and a reconstructed image, respectively.
+In Table \ref{tab:denoising_compare_indices}, we can see that our UBAMA runs a little faster than the PALM algorithm, which demonstrate that our UBAMA possessing easy subproblems can speed up the procedure of solving \eqref{eq:super-resolution} duo to its easy subproblems.
+As a visual complement for the convergence behavior, the convergence curves of objective values and SNR values with respect to iterations are demonstrated in Figure \ref{fig:compare_curves}, which also shows that our UBAMA converges faster than the PALM algorithm.